abbbi/nullfsvfs/README.md

 a virtual file system that behaves like /dev/null

 It can handle regular file operations like mkdir/rmdir/ln but writing to files does not store any data.
+The file size is however saved, so reading from the written files does not really provide any data, but makes userspace programs think they have.

-Writing to a file is basically an NOOP, so  it can be used for performance testing with  applications that require directory structures.
+Writing and reading to a file is basically an NOOP, so  it can be used for performance testing with  applications that require directory structures.
 As it is implemented as kernel module, instead of using FUSE, there is absolutely no overhead for copying application data from user to kernel space while writing to the filesystem.

 ![alt text](https://github.com/abbbi/nullfsvfs/raw/master/nullfs.jpg)